Blue Jackets beat Lightning 3-1, snap 4-game winless skid

 Oliver Bjorkstrand and Cam Atkinson also scored for Columbus.

+“We were better,’’ Columbus head coach John Tortorella said.
+“We’re working on a way to play that will get us into some sort of identity.
+I think we took a step in the right direction.
+We struggled at times as far as some turnovers and allowing them to get on the attack.
+Elvis made some big saves for us.
+I think we did a pretty good job around the net after shots were taken … we found a way to win a hockey game.”

-Mathieu Joseph scored for Tampa Bay, which has lost three consecutive games in regulation for the first time this season.
-The Lightning fell to 13-3 on home ice.
+Mathieu Joseph scored for Tampa Bay, which fell to 13-3 on home ice.

-Curtis McElhinney finished with 18 saves for Tampa Bay.
+Curtis McElhinney finished with 18 saves for the Lightning, who have lost three consecutive games for the first time this season.

+“It probably could have went our way tonight, their goaltender played well,’’ Lightning captain Steven Stamkos said.
+“I thought he saw most of the shots and stopped them when he had to, but certainly better than the last couple of games, that’s just the way it’s going right now.’’

 The teams play again on Thursday in the second of a two-game set.